JustinGOSSES/wellioviz/docs/INSTALLATION.md

 2. Install <a href="https://www.npmjs.com/get-npm">npm</a>
 3. Install <a href="http://browserify.org/">browserify</a>
 4. Navigate to the directory of your new project.
-5. Run `npm install wellioviz`
+5. Run <code class="black">`npm install wellioviz`</code>
 6. Create a directory called `JS`.
 7. Navigate into `JS` directory and create a file called `main.js`.
-8. In main.js include a line `wellio = require('wellioviz');`.
+8. In main.js include a line <code class="black">`wellio = require('wellioviz');`</code>.
-9. If you had multiple JavaScript files, lets say called main.js, other.js and more.js, you'd now go inside the JS folder run the command `browserify main.js other.js more.js -o bundle.js`.
+9. If you had multiple JavaScript files, lets say called main.js, other.js and more.js, you'd now go inside the JS folder run the command <code class="black">`browserify main.js other.js more.js -o bundle.js`</code>.
 This would not only combine those folders into a single file, but it would also pull in the wellioviz library because of the line in step 8.
 10. Creat an HTML file at the same top-level of your project directory.
-Inside it, put a sript tag `<script src="JS/bundle.js"></script>`.
+Inside it, put a sript tag <code class="black">`<script src="JS/bundle.js"></script>`</code>.
 You should be able to call wellioviz functions in your other JavaScript files now.

 ### Install Locally and Use Via Node.js backend
 You're probably not going to use wellioviz on the backend.
 The one exception is if you wanted to create a large number of static SVGs of well logs from your LAS files.

 1. Install <a href="https://nodejs.org/en/download/">node.js</a>
 2. Install <a href="https://www.npmjs.com/get-npm">npm</a>
-3. Run `npm install wellioviz`.
+3. Run <code class="black">`npm install wellioviz`</code>.
-4. To use wellioviz from the command line run `node --require wellioviz`.
+4. To use wellioviz from the command line run <code class="black">`node --require wellioviz`</code>.
 This should start the node console with wellioviz included.
 You should see a `>` on the next console line.
-5. Now run `var wellio = require('wellioviz')`
+5. Now run <code class="black">`var wellio = require('wellioviz')`</code>
-6. The console output should be `undefined`, which is a big scary, sorry.
+6. The console output should be `undefined`, which is a bit scary, sorry.
-7. However, if you run `wellioviz.help` you'll now see returned on the next line =`'I'm really no help.
+7. However, if you run <code class="black">`wellioviz.help`</code> you'll now see returned on the next line = <code class="black">`'I'm really no help.
 Please check out the docs at https://justingosses.github.io/wellioviz/ or the main README.md at https://github.com/JustinGOSSES/wellioviz.
-Best of luck.'`.
+Best of luck.'`</code>.
 8. Further wellioviz functions are just the variable name you created `wellioviz` + `.` + function name with arguments included inside the `()`.

 ### Run Example Holoviews Panel/Bokeh Deployment
-1. Run `pip install panel` (and its dependancies) from your python enviroment command line.
+1. Run <code class="black">`pip install panel`</code> (and its dependancies) from your python enviroment command line.
 2. Clone/download this repository's source code
-3. In the command line, navigate to the "examples/deployments/" folder
+3. In the command line, navigate to the <bold>"examples/deployments/"</bold> folder
-4. From the command line, run `panel serve example_panel_app --show`
+4. From the command line, run <code class="black">`panel serve example_panel_app --show`</code>

 ### Install in a Jupyter Notebook with JavaScript Kernal
 -- IN PROGRESS --